SiaFoundation/docs/sia-integrations/s3-integrations/jellyfin.md

 ### Software:

-* [**renterd**](https://sia.tech/software/renterd) — renterd is the next-generation Sia renter, which will function as a gateway to the Sia storage backend.
-With its powerful and user-friendly UI, we will use renterd to interface with the Sia network to store and retrieve our media files.
+* [**renterd**](https://sia.tech/software/renterd) — `renterd` is the next-generation Sia renter, which will function as a gateway to the Sia storage backend.
+With its powerful and user-friendly UI, we will use `renterd` to interface with the Sia network to store and retrieve our media files.
 * [**rclone**](https://rclone.org/) — Rclone is a command-line program for managing files on cloud storage, supporting over 70 cloud storage products, including S3 object stores.
-Rclone will be used to integrate renterd with Jellyfin, facilitating the transfer and management of media files between the Sia network and the Jellyfin server.
+Rclone will be used to integrate `renterd` with Jellyfin, facilitating the transfer and management of media files between the Sia network and the Jellyfin server.
 * [**Jellyfin**](https://jellyfin.org/) — Jellyfin is a volunteer-built media solution that gives users control over their media content.
 Serving as the front-end media system, Jellyfin will allow us to stream and manage our media collection stored on the Sia network.
-* [**Caddy Server (Optional)**](https://caddyserver.com/) — Caddy sports a flexible and powerful HTTP reverse proxy, an on-line configuration API, and a robust, production-ready static file server, and it serves all sites over HTTPS by default with automatic TLS certificates.

 ### Recommended System Requirements: